-Command Notes Enable: (config) # ssh server enable Disable: When SSH2 is enabled, you can use any compliant SSH2 client to connect to the command-line interface remotely.
-For example, to connect using the SSH2 client, PuTTY: (config) # no ssh server enable a.
+Command Notes Enable:When SSH2 is enabled, you can use any compliant SSH2 clie(config) # ssh server enableConnect to the command-line interface remotely.
+For exampleDisable:Connect using the SSH2 client, PuTTY: (config) # no ssh server enable a.
 Start PuTTY and enter the GigaVUE TA Series Traffic Aggregator's IP address in the Host Name field. b.
 Click the SSH protocol radio button. c.
 Click Open to open a connection.
 If this is your first connection PuTTY warns you that the host key presented by the GigaVUE TA Series node is not in your cache.
 You can add the key, connect without adding the key, or cancel the connection.
 Refer to Verifying Host Keys During Connection for information on how to verify that the host key shown is the correct one. d.
 Log in with GigaVUE TA Series credentials.